 Food Safety

-Serving safe and quality food in every single market, each and every day, is our top priority and a long-standing commitment at McDonald’s.
+Serving safe and quality food in every single restaurant, each and every day, is a top priority and long-standing commitment of McDonald’s.

 A McDonald's employee wearing a face mask holding a bag of food and a drink at the Drive Thru window

-Strict food safety standards and protocols are embedded in everything we do, from food sourcing, menu development, packaging and distribution to the running of our restaurants.
-We are embracing technology and working closely with our suppliers and expert partners to improve efficiency and reduce risks.
-Committed to lead, we share our knowledge internally through training and externally with our peers.
+We embed strict food safety standards and protocols in the Company’s processes from food sourcing to menu development, packaging and distribution and the running of McDonald’s restaurants.
+We are embracing technology and working closely with suppliers and external experts to help improve efficiency and reduce risks.
+We share our knowledge both internally and externally.

 Our Recent Progress

-• 88% of our restaurants had fully implemented the move from paper-based to digital food safety management platform.
+• As of the end of 2023, 96% of McDonald’s restaurants had fully implemented the move from a paper-based to a digital food safety management platform.

-• 1,959 third-party audits performed through our Supplier Quality Management System (SQMS), of which our standards were fully met by 92% of the food suppliers.
+• More than 1,800 third-party audits were performed in 2023 through the Company’s Supplier Quality Management System (SQMS), of which McDonald’s standards were fully met by over 90% of the food suppliers.

-• 239 distribution centers completed third-party food safety and quality audits.
-97% fully met our Distributor Quality Management Process (DQMP) standard.
+• More than 250 distribution centers completed third-party food safety and quality audits in 2023.
+Over 98% were found to be operating consistently with the McDonald’s Distributor Quality Management Process (DQMP) audit standard.

 presentation